bigbigmdm/IMSProg/README.md

 - udev

 On Debian and derivates:

-`sudo apt-get install cmake libusb-1.0-0-dev qtbase5-dev pkg-config` On Debian >=13 and Ubuntu >=23.10:
+`sudo apt-get install cmake libusb-1.0-0-dev qtbase5-dev pkg-config`

+On Debian >=13 and Ubuntu >=23.10:

 `sudo apt-get install systemd-dev`

 On older:

 `sudo apt-get install udev`

-Optionally if you want use the chip database update script
+Optionally if you want use the chip database update script:
 - zenity
 - wget